mesalock-linux/mesapy/README.md

 # MesaPy: A Memory-Safe Python Implementation based on PyPy

-MesaPy is a memory-safe Python implementation based on PyPy.
-In addition to PyPy's distinct features -- speed, memory usage, compatibility and stackless, MesaPy mainly focuses on improving its security and memory safety.
-On top of the enhancements, we also bring MesaPy into Intel SGX to write memory-safe applications running in the trusted execution environment.
+MesaPy is a *memory-safe* Python implementation based on PyPy.
+In addition to PyPy's distinct features -- speed, memory usage, compatibility and stackless, MesaPy mainly focuses on improving its *security* and *memory safety*.
+On top of the enhancements, we also bring MesaPy into **Intel SGX** to write memory-safe applications running in the trusted execution environment.

 We achieve the memory-safety promise through various methods: hardening